tianocore/edk2-pytool-extensions/docs/user/tools/using_stuart_parse.md

 # Stuart Parse Tool

-The stuart parse tool (`stuart_parse`) is the first half of a two part tool used for generating a database and reports about an Edk2 UEFI codebase.
-The stuart parse tool will run against a codebase, executing multiple workspace parsers and creating a database with tables for each parser that can then be consumed by any tool (though specifically by the [edk2 report](/tools/using_edk2_report)tool) to be used as needed.
+The stuart parse tool (`stuart_parse`) is the first half of a two part tool used for generating a database and running reports for an Edk2 UEFI codebase.
+The stuart parse tool will run against a codebase, executing multiple workspace parsers and creating a database with tables for each parser that can then be consumed by any tool (though specifically by the [edk2 report](/tools/using_edk2_report) tool) to be used as needed.
 In addition to parsing generic workspace information, the parse tool is also able to parse instanced information about a package, utilizing environment variables described by either the `stuart_build` (for platform packages) or `stuart_ci_build` (for non-platform packages).